 If you are familiar with caffeinated beverages, you must have heard at least once about the blonde Espresso that has recently gained immense popularity.
-However, its reputation also raised many questions among coffee heads about some less known facts about this kind of Espresso.
+However, its reputation also raised many questions among coffee heads about some less-known facts about this kind of Espresso.
 One particular issue that people usually wonder about is whether blonde Espresso is stronger.
-The answer is a nod for yes, and this article will lead you to a more thorough understanding of the reasons why.
+The answer is a nod for yes, and this article will give you a more thorough understanding of why.

 - What Is A Blonde Espresso?